Simon-Tesla/RaccoonyWebEx/README.md

 ## Changelog

+1.1.1
+- Fix a bug that prevented the settings UI from operating correctly under certain circumstances.

 1.1.0
 - Added a new UI for managing settings, both on a per-site and a global basis.
 - Added the ability to customize your download path.